chndr-prksh/Ad-Intel-LinkedIn-/README.md

 ⭐ Contributing

-Ideas, issues, and pull requests are welcome!
+Ideas, issues, and pull requests are welcome!.

 ⸻